The Varyyyk Forest

 Starting with the dryads' ancient traditions, the races that live in this area have a great respect for nature and the change of the seasons.
 They have 4 major celebrations to mark the beginning of each season.

-The mid-March Awakening Festival celebrates the yearly awakening of the dryads.
+The Awakening Festival: The mid-March Awakening Festival celebrates the yearly awakening of the dryads.
 The barkskin and spore dryads welcome and wake up their thorn and reed friends that have been asleep over the past winter season.
 Sylvanborn, elves, and kin use this as a time to celebrate their dryad friends as well as the coming spring season.

 Typically celebrated on March 20th, barkskins and spores go out to awaken their thorn and reed siblings, giving them a big feast to alleviate the winter’s hunger.
 The day after the feast, preparations are made to flourish and care for the new plant life of the spring.